 Through meticulous research, Newmans, Ltd. employs a full range of technologies, spanning traditional silversmithing, chasing and finishing of bronze statuary and computerized rapid prototyping systems to reproduce and duplicate missing parts and recreate entire objects.

-For more than two decades, Newmans has been a resource for owners and caretakers of public and private historic properties and collections, and has served as expert witness for insurance and legal claims, authentication, and copyright issues.
+For more than two decades, Newmans Ltd. has been a resource for owners and caretakers of public and private historic properties and collections in New England and nationally, and has served as expert witness for insurance and legal claims, authentication, and copyright issues.
+You can view videos of Newmans Ltd. projects here.
+You can look at Howard Newman’s Wikipedia page here.

 Federal, State and Local Governments